ua07300/shelly-grid-loss-controller/README.md

 **Configuration:**

-- Master — a Shelly 1PM Gen4 on a line with voltage measurement; a dry contact of a grid-presence contactor is wired to its input.
+- Master — a Shelly 1PM Gen2+ (Shelly 1 Gen2+, Shelly 1PM Mini Gen2+, Shelly 1 Mini Gen2+, Shelly i4 Gen2+, Shelly PRO 1PM Gen2+, Shelly PRO 1 Gen2+) on a line with voltage measurement; a dry contact of a grid-presence contactor is wired to its input.
 - Slave 1 — Shelly on the water heater (switched on first on recovery).
 - Slave 2 — Shelly on the pool pump.
 - Slave 3 — Shelly on the underfloor heating.